moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 | **Latency**|  Ull-50

 Where media is received, and user inputs are sent by the client.
-This may also include the client receiving other types of signalling, such as triggers for haptic feedback.
+This may also include the client receiving other types of signaling, such as triggers for haptic feedback.
 This may also carry media from the client such as microphone audio for in-game chat with other players.